leikoilja/ha-google-home/README.md

 - [Alarms & timers as actionable notifications](https://dev.to/mattieha/get-google-home-alarms-timers-as-notifications-i0m) by [@mattieha](https://github.com/mattieha)
 - [Broadcast ringing alarms & timers to other devices](https://dev.to/mattieha/broadcast-google-home-alarms-timers-3c13) by [@mattieha](https://github.com/mattieha)

-## Diagnostic Data Collection

-To make the integration better we are trying to be one step ahead of the game, working on catching and fixing errors before the user even knows about them.
-To do so, we are implementing anonymous diagnostic data collection.
-We will never collect any user sensitive data, only integration related warnings and errors.
-See related [developers discussion](https://github.com/leikoilja/ha-google-home/discussions/116).

 ## Troubleshooting